Flight of the Langoustine

 Producing the sculpture takes more than a year.
 It involves firstly creating an armature from which to make the figures in a non-drying sculpting material.
 Moulds are then taken of the figures to enable bronze casting at the foundry.
 Finally the steel grid will be fabricated and the sculpture assembled in its final form.

-You can follow the process of creating Flight of the Langoustine by watching videos of the work as it progresses.
-Here is the first - click below to see A Sculpture in Bronze Begins.
+The artist has undertaken some preparatory work but the sculpture cannot be fully commissioned until the funding is secured.
+You will be able to follow the process of creating Flight of the Langoustine by watching videos of the work as it progresses.
+Click below to see the preparatory stage - A Sculpture in Bronze Begins.